Whistleblower Policy

 All individuals must co-operate fully with any investigation conducted under this policy.

-In certain cases, for example suspected fraud, it may be necessary to keep details of the complaint confidential until evidence has been gathered or the investigation is finalised.
+In certain cases, for example, suspected fraud, it may be necessary to keep details of the Disclosure confidential until evidence has been gathered or the investigation is finalised.

 When an investigation is finalised, the Whistleblower will be advised (if their identity is disclosed).
-It may be appropriate to inform the Whistleblower of the findings or outcome, subject to any issue of confidentiality, privacy, privilege or ongoing investigation.
+Where appropriate, CRU may inform the Whistleblower of the findings or general outcome of the investigation, subject to any issue of confidentiality, privacy, privilege or ongoing investigation

-For confidentiality reasons, it may not be appropriate to include details of the precise nature of any formal action that CRU has taken in response to the complaint.
+For confidentiality reasons, it may not be appropriate to include details of the precise nature of any formal action that CRU has taken in response to the Disclosure.

 Confidentiality